Part 1: Substantive Insights

 Stream 2: PDF Accounts (LLM-extracted)

 For each PDF account filing, the pipeline (a) renders pages to JPEG images, (b) submits the image set to OpenAI’s Batch API with a JSON-schema response format that prompts a structured extraction of line items, balance-sheet date, and CIC34 narratives, and (c) collects the JSON outputs to disk under data/output/accounts-extractions/json-schema/{coyno}/{txn}.json.
+The bulk of the corpus was extracted with gpt-4.1-mini (prompt v2, February 2026).
+Two later passes with gpt-5.4-mini replace the earlier extraction for the filings they cover: about 13,800 filings re-extracted after the hallucination review (May 2026, prompt v2), and 28,643 filings from FY2021 onward that were published without an employee count in v1.2.1 (August 2026, prompt v5).
+Every extraction JSON records its model and prompt version in extraction_metadata.

 Stream Convergence: XBRL Format Conversion